microsoft/aitour-e2e-dev-with-prompty-and-ai-studio/README.md

 5. If you are taking advantage of the static front end site, edit the content in the _config.yml file as needed (specifically the title and description) -->

-# Practical End to End development using Prompty and AI Studio
+# Prompty, AI Studio and practical E2E development.

-This repo is intended for resources of the breakout session: Practical End to End development using Prompty and AI Studio
+This repo is intended for resources of the breakout session: Prompty, AI Studio and practical E2E development.

 ## Session Desciption